Radial head fractures

 Although fractures of the radial head are seen in all age groups, they usually occur in adults (85% between 20-60 years of age) and more frequently in women (M: F 1:2) 2.

 Radial head fractures usually occur as a result of indirect trauma, with most resulting from a fall on an abducted arm with minimal or moderate flexion of the elbow joint (0-80 degrees) 2.
-This results in valgus pronation stress with the radial head forcibly pushed against the capitulum of the humerus 1-2.
-In practice, the history is often of a fall on an outstretched arm.
-A direct blow to the elbow can cause a radial head fracture, but is uncommon.
+This results in valgus pronation stress with the radial head forcibly pushed against the capitulum of the humerus 1,2.
+In practice, the history is often a fall onto an outstretched arm.
+A direct blow to the elbow can cause a radial head fracture but is uncommon.

-While the majority radial head fractures are isolated, a number of other injuries may also be seen 2:
+While the majority of radial head fractures are isolated, a number of other injuries may also be seen 2:

 - fracture of the coronoid process of the ulna